developer-arbaz/developer-arbaz/README.md

 - Completed Accenture North America's Data Analytics and Visualization on Forage.
 - Developed intuitive Power BI dashboards for businesses like Apollo Hospitals and Madhav Store.
 - Solved real-world business problems using SQL, Power BI, and Python.
+- Created dashboards that provide actionable insights for diverse industries.

 ### 🌟 Let’s collaborate on exciting data projects and turn numbers into narratives! 🚀